Invest in Nature

 Our groundwater resources are finite and depend entirely on what we do with the land that comprises these groundwater systems – the aquifers where the water comes from, and the recharge areas which allows new water to enter the aquifer to replace water that was taken out of the system.

 Unbelievably, there is little protection for these unique land systems which influence our groundwater resources.

-For example, aggregate operations and urbanization have a large impact on our aquifers and our recharge areas, but there is no restrictions that stop such activites from our most sensitive groundwater areas.
+For example, aggregate operations and urbanization have a large impact on our aquifers and our recharge areas, but there are no restrictions that stop such activities from our most sensitive groundwater areas.
 Source water protection committees have mapped all of the Highly Vulnerable Aquifers and Significant Groundwater Recharge Areas.